yeyo2k3/domus-test/README.md

 - Writer: movie writers
 - Actors: movie actors

-##  What we want you to do
+##  Task

-We want you to clone the repository and implement a REST API Endpoint with the template you have been given.
+Fork the provided repository and implement a REST API endpoint using the provided template:

 ```
 /api/directors?threshold=X
 ```

-The endpoint must return a list of the names of the directors whose number of movies directed is strictly greater than the given threshold.
+This endpoint must return a JSON object containing the names of directors whose number of movies directed is strictly greater than the given threshold.

-The directors name in the list must be ordered in alphabetical order.
+The names should be returned in alphabetical order.

 Sample : `/api/directors?threshold=4`